CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

    ![](Images/img23.png)

-1. Switch back to the yammer account of the user whom you added to the group and verify if the user is added to newly created group and if the posts are visible.
+1. Switch back to the yammer account of the user whom you added to the group and verify if the user is added to the newly created group and if the posts are visible.

    ![](Images/img24.png)

-1. We can also send private message in Yammer.
+1. We can also send a private message to Yammer.

 1. In the yammer dashboard click on **Inbox** icon and select  **New Private Messages**.